amineelkouhen/redis-streams-lab/exercises/exercise-2-start.md

 ## Next steps

-Well done, you made it through the first exercise!
+Well done, you made it through the second exercise!
 Take a short break if you want, and then move on to [exercise 3](exercise-3-start.md).